-There, he took up with the likes of the “Dodge City Gang,” which included a number of gunfighters and thugs, such as Hyman G. “Hoodoo Brown” Neill, “Mysterious Dave” Mather, Tom Pickett, John Joshua (J.J.)
-Webb, “Dirty Dave” Rudabaugh, and several others.
+There, he took up with the likes of the “Dodge City Gang,” which included several gunfighters and thugs, such as Hyman G. “Hoodoo Brown” Neill, “Mysterious Dave” Mather, Tom Pickett, John Joshua (J.J.)
+Webb, “Dirty Dave” Rudabaugh, and others.

 To Murderers, Confidence Men, Thieves:

-Six-Shooter, as well as several of the others made their way to the new boomtown of Tombstone, Arizona.
-There, he soon got involved in rustling cattle and was wounded in a fight with ranchers in the San Simon Valley in November, 1881.
-Involved in a number of small time thievery as well, the low-life Smith was even said to have robbed hoboes on the trains.
-He was also known to make people “dance” at the end of his pistol, shooting at their feet, and enjoying their pain when he wounded them.
+Six-Shooter, as well as several others, made their way to the new boomtown of Tombstone, Arizona.
+There, he soon got involved in rustling cattle and was wounded in a fight with ranchers in the San Simon Valley in November 1881.
+Involved in several small-time thievery as well, the low-life Smith was even said to have robbed hoboes on the trains.
+He was also known to make people “dance” at the end of his pistol, shooting at their feet and enjoying their pain when he wounded them.

-He was next heard of in Mimbres, New Mexico, where he terrorized the town and ran many of its vices, before returning to Arizona.
+He was next heard of in Mimbres, New Mexico, where he terrorized the town and ran many of its vices before returning to Arizona.
 In Benson, he was involved in at least one shooting.
-Next, he was heard of living in San Marcial, New Mexico, before he was run out of town and made his way for Laredo, Texas.
+Next, he was heard of living in San Marcial, New Mexico, before he was run out of town and made his way to Laredo, Texas.

 There, he was known as California Jim.
 While working at a Laredo cafe, he got into an argument with his boss and resorted to one of his favorite games — making his boss dance as he shot bullets toward his feet.
-When the Chief of Police arrived to investigate the shots, Six-Shooter killed him.
-He then fled the town and next robbed the station agent at Cactus, Texas.
+Six-Shooter killed him when the Chief of Police arrived to investigate the shots.
+He fled the town and robbed the station agent at Cactus, Texas.

-But, like so many others of his type, his wild lifestyle couldn’t last.
-In August, 1882, he was in Cibolo, Texas when he met up with two cowboys, Wesley de Spain and Charles Smith.
+But, like many others of his type, his wild lifestyle couldn’t last.
+In August 1882, he was in Cibolo, Texas, when he met up with two cowboys, Wesley de Spain and Charles Smith.

-For whatever reasons, a gunfight ensued between Six-Shooter and de Spain.
-When the smoke cleared Wesley was wounded and Six-Shooter mortally shot.
-He died early the next morning.
+For whatever reason, a gunfight ensued between Six-Shooter and de Spain.
+When the smoke cleared, Wesley was wounded, and Six-Shooter was mortally shot.
+He died early the following day.